 Taking the sparks from Muspelheim, Borr's sons created the luminaries above and below, the give light to heaven and earth, before creating "resting places [for] all fires," shaping the courses for lava.

-Eventually, the cosmos came to be understood as nine worlds: -
+Eventually, the cosmos came to be understood as nine worlds, commonly associated with the following: -

 These worlds were envisaged as being grounded upon the World Tree, Yggdrasil, which had roots in the three wells Hvergelmir, Mimirbrunna and the well of Urðr and her sisters Verðandi and Skulðr.
 These three, collectively known as the Nornir, were the spinners of the fates of all living things.